argrelay/argrelay/docs/dev_notes/top_todos.md

     REGISTER
     DEV_VISIBLE

-*   There is constant need to distinguish:
+*   There is constant need to distinguish (TODO: name it properly):
-    *   project_dir - the path to special dir (where venv is configured via relative path, artifacts generated, config files, etc.)
+    *   argrelay_target_dir - the path to special dir (where venv is configured via relative path, artifacts generated, config files, etc.)
-    *   package_dir - the path to useful artifacts (where known after venv is sourced)
+    *   argrelay_distrib_dir - the path to useful artifacts (where known after venv is sourced)
     TODO: Is this still a problem?
-Using `argrelay_dir` seems to solve both - each file knows its relative path from `argrelay_dir`, but does it matter if it is a deployed `argrelay` package or `argrelay` Git repo root?
+          Yes.
+          *   `argrelay_inst_dir` must be the project (where argrelay is used or itself, or where it is deployed).
-    See also: FS_29_54_67_86.dir_structure.md
+          *   Anything else like `argrelay_module_dir_path` obtained by running Python is package_dir See also: FS_29_54_67_86.dir_structure.md
     FINALIZE